 ITA 207I is an intensive, four-week language immersion program taught at the Università di Macerata in Macerata , Italy .
 There are twenty hours per week of classroom teaching under a faculty member from Princeton University and one from the University of Macerata.
 Two hours per day are devoted to an advanced review of grammar, conversation, and composition.
 Two hours focus on cultural issues, such as Italian economy and politics, and Italian literary texts.
 Every week there is a day trip to a location relevant to the issues and texts studied.
 Course participants lodge in University dorms, with meals provided at the University cafeteria.
 In all, ITA 207I provides an outstanding opportunity for total immersion in Italian language and culture and for rapid acquisition of higher-level language skills.

-The total cost of the course for the summer 2015 has not been determined yet, however the cost should be approximately $1300, which covers tuition and room and board.
-Students should also anticipate travel costs of up to $1300 as well as personal expenses.
+The total cost of the course for summer 2015 will be $1300, which covers tuition and room and board.
+Students should also anticipate travel costs of up to approximately $1700 (airfare costs at the time of publication) as well as personal expenses.
 Students on financial aid may apply to the Dean's Fund for Study Abroad to cover these costs.
 They may also request a loan from Financial Aid to cover a part of the program budget that may remain unmet.
 Students in need of support, irrespective of aid status, may also apply for a grant from the Fred Fox '39 Fund.
 Deadlines for these funding sources may be earlier than departmental decisions on admission to the course .
 Personal expenses will need to be met from students' own pockets.

 The deadline for submitting the application is February 20th 2015.
 The exact dates for the summer 2015 will be from Monday, June 1st - Saturday, June 27th.